Heated Motorcycle Gloves

 Are heated motorbike gloves reliable?

-Gerbing and Keis are both confident enough in their heating elements and electrics to offer a lifetime guarantee.
+Gerbing and Keis are both confident enough in their electrics to offer a lifetime guarantee on all heating elements.
+This suggests that element failure is uncommon.

 Are heated motorbike gloves worth it?